 Product images are the key to selling anything online!
 Even if you have the best product in the industry, and the photos suck, there’s a huge chance your product won’t make it in e-commerce.
 Online shoppers rely on the website photos for a real-time photo sample of what they’re going to buy.
-So make the photos as enticing as you can, while keeping it real!
+So make the photos as enticing as you can, while keeping them real!

 Your product pictures should include different angles, aspects of the product, they should show the product as being used in different ways and contexts.
 Find some tips for improving product photography here.
 You only need to have a decent camera (or phone), a tripod, a white background, and a room full of natural light.
 Once you get the raw images, transfer them to a computer and retouch a bit, with photo editing softwares like Adobe Lightroom.
 In case if you can manage some extra budget, hire a professional photographer.